Table of Contents

 There will be positive and negative reviews from the users for a given product.
 The comment section of the theme will also have different opinions and user experiences of the theme.
 Go through them both.
 It will help you in making a decision about the theme.

 Apart from all the requirements in your checklist make sure that the theme of your choice meets all or at least most of the above criteria.
 It is important to get a theme that can create the least possible issues for you while development.
-Even if they do they should be solved with an expert help.
+Even if they do, they should be solved with expert help.
 It is better to invest a little time to ensure that a theme is the right one or not early on than realizing later halfway across development.